taupirho/read-write-kinesis-stream/README.md

 After the stream was created it was just a matter of creating two python lambdas to read and write to it.
 Both lambdas are quite short and I have put plenty of comments in so won't discuss them further here.
-A slightly unusual feature is that neither lambda is triggered by an event - although they can be.
+A slightly unusual feature is that neither lambda is triggered by an event - although they can and usually will be.
 They are stand-alone and can be run manually as and when required or more likely as part of an AWS Step function process __(see my article on using step functions [here](https://github.com/taupirho/using-aws-step))__.
+I haven't included any error/retry processing in my examples but in production you obviously would include this.
+Also for asynchronous i.e event based - running you would set up DLQ's for the reading/writing processes to send failed messages to - either to an SNS topic or to  SQS for futher investigation and/or processing.
+Keep an eye on the DeadLetterErrors cloudwatch metric though as writes to DLQ's can fail too!
 The only other thing to note is that the lambdas obviously need permission to read and write to kinesis.
 I took the easy option and extended the default lambda-execution-role to allow all access to kinesis but again in a production system you would want to nail this down to very specific permissions.

 At some point soon I will extend this example to read the stream using kinesis fire-hose and use it write the records to S3